 I ended up wandering past the museum to St Mary’s Abbey which dates back to 1086, now in ruins after being destroyed during the reign of Henry VIII.

 After a brief energy slump, I stopped at one of York’s many lovely independent cafés for yet another caffeinated pick-me-up.

 York is just a photographer’s dream.
 I passed a few happy hours exploring the old winding streets and taking in the sights.

 I had intended to stop at Betty’s Café Tea Rooms for a cream tea after a few recommendations.

 However, quite a few others had apparently also heard of this rather legendary establishment, so I decided against a 40-minute queue for a couple of scones and went to find sustenance elsewhere.
 Luckily, the York Food and Drink festival happened to be in full swing so I grabbed a beef brisket burger with spicy BBQ sauce at one of the stalls.

 How could I not take a picture of this?!

-After a naughty trip to H&M (I couldn’t resist) I hopped back on the train and made my way home through London, impulse buying a Lola’s cupcake at Waterloo station.
-Apparently clothes and food render me powerless… Nothing new there then!
+After a naughty trip to H&M (I couldn’t resist), I hopped back on the train and made my way home through London, impulse buying Lola’s cupcake at Waterloo station.
+Apparently, clothes and food render me powerless… Nothing new there then!